-Turn your theist mode on and press your spiritual button like crazy at one of the most revered pilgrim sites of Mughal era.
+Turn your theist mode on and press your spiritual button like crazy at one of the most revered pilgrim sites of the Mughal era.
 This magnanimous structure in Fatehpur Sikri is painted with every possible tone of red and has prayers resonating across its corridors.

 It welcomes the world with a monumental gate, probably the biggest you will ever see.
 And when you think it cannot get any better, Jama Masjid surprises you with its vibrantly tainted murals and sandalwood canopy.

 Here, amidst spiritual immersion, you will find numerous marble screens with red threads wrapped around them.
-Locals believe that anyone who completes this thread tying ritual with a clean heart is blessed with a male heir.
+Locals believe that anyone who completes this thread-tying ritual with a clean heart is blessed with a male heir.